Gabor Herman

 Gabor Tamas Herman is a Hungarian-American professor of computer science.
 He is Emiritas Professor of Computer Science at The Graduate Center, City University of New York (CUNY) where he was Distinguished Professor until 2017.
 He is known for his work on computerized tomography.
 He is a fellow of the Institute of Electrical and Electronics Engineers (IEEE).

 Early life and education

 Herman studied mathematics at the University of London, receiving his B.Sc. in 1963 and M.Sc. in 1964.
 In 1966, he received his M.S. in electrical engineering from the University of California, Berkeley, and in 1968 his Ph.D. in mathematics from the University of London.

 Career

-In 1969, Herman joined the department of computer science at Buffalo State College as an assistant professor.
+In 1969, Herman joined the department of computer science at State University of New York at Buffalo as an assistant professor.
 He became an associate professor in 1970 and a full professor in 1974.
 In 1976, he formed the Medical Image Processing Group.
 In 1980, he published the first edition of Reconstruction from Projections, his textbook on computerized tomography.